User manual for XML Assistant v1.1

 Files are opened using the menu item File->Open or the icon in the toolbar.

-For this tutorial we open the example file using the predefined menu item Help->Example "Internet pages".
+For this tutorial we open the example file using the predefined menu item Help->Example "Web Pages".

-The rule set "Internet pages" is already selected in the list of rule sets.
+The rule set "WebPages" is already selected in the list of rule sets.
 The rules defined there are applied to the file, they define icons and text of the tree (left) and the input fields for the element selected (right).

 Lets modify the rules of the rule set to better understand how it works.

-This is done by clicking on the tab title and dragging it to the bottom forth of the main window.
-The mouse cursor is changing during the drag operation.
+As the next step we move the tab 'Display Rules' to the bottom of the main window.
+This is done by clicking on the tab title and dragging it to icon shown at the bottom of the window.

-As you can see in the existing rule sets, many more configuration possibilies are available.
-Please take a few seconds to try them out.
+As you can see in the existing rule sets, many more configuration possibilities are available.
+Please take a few seconds to try them.

 Templates are used to add frequently used code passages quickly.
 This may prevent the need for frequent copy/paste operations.

-For demonstration we again use the file "Internet pages".
+For demonstration we again use the file "Web Pages".

-A template is simply an own XML file whose content is made available over the context menu.
-Templates are edited and saved like ordinary XML files.
-They are saved in the subdirectory 'templates' of the installation.
+A template is simply an own XML and are edited and saved like ordinary XML files.
+They are saved in the "templates" subdirectory of the User Configuration Directory (Reachable with: Extras -> "Manage Templates..." -> Klick on link below).

-In this example we remove all content of the template nodes, this is done by selecting the root node and the function Edit->Remove contents.
+In this example we remove all content of the template nodes, this is done by selecting the root node and the context menu item Edit->Remove Contents.

-The template will be shown in the context menu list now.
+The template will be shown in the context menu list and as a button now.

 2. Edit XML